Auste1989/metis_projects/Passion_Project/README.md

     * fog (boolean)
     * rain (boolean)
     * snow (boolean)
-I scaled all the features to avoid inflating the importance of features that have higher numeric values.
+First go is without scaling.
+I will try and scale all the features to avoid inflating the importance of variables that have higher numeric values.
 11.